jxnl/blog/docs/writing/posts/hands-part-2.md

 # Losing My Hands Pt.
 2: The Two Jasons

-This is part of an ongoing series that discusses my experience of suffering an RSI during the COVID-19 Pandemic and the ongoing struggles and disruptions it still causes.
-You can read [part one here](./hands-part-1.md).
-My goal here is to interrogate how the injury affected my values and my approach to life.
-You'll probably be disappointed if you're looking for a detailed medical report.
+This is part of a series about my experience with a repetitive strain injury (RSI) during the COVID-19 pandemic.
+It talks about how this injury changed my life and what I think about now.
+If you want to know more about what happened, you can read [part one here](./hands-part-1.md).
+I'm not going to give a lot of medical details.
+Instead, I want to look at how this injury changed what's important to me and how I live my life.

-This [comment](https://twitter.com/jxnlco/status/1785775187104833592) partly inspired this installation of the series.
-This article isn't meant to be preachy but rather introspective of the value systems that shape me and many other men.
+A [comment on Twitter](https://twitter.com/jxnlco/status/1785775187104833592) made me want to write this part of the series.
+I'm not trying to tell anyone how to live.
+I just want to think about the values that shape me and other men like me.
+This connects to some ideas I wrote about in my article on [data literacy](./data-literacy.md), where I talk about how we understand and use information in our lives.

 <!-- more -->